Cwaterschoot/Featrec/README.md

-# Hybrid moderation in the newsroom: Recommending featured posts to content moderators
+# A Time-robust Group Recommender for Featured Comments on News Platforms
 Feature Recommendation of NUjij posts

-This repository contains the scripts used for the paper: Hybrid moderation in the newsroom: Recommending featured posts to content moderators.
+This repository contains the scripts used for the paper: A Time-robust Group Recommender for Featured Comments on News Platforms (Frontiers in Big Data).

-Full training data will be made available on publication.
+Full training data can be requested: cedric.waterschoot@meertens.knaw.nl